 Full-time and part-time students in all graduate programs are invited to apply.
 Students must be enrolled at St. Thomas during most or all of this time period.
 Details regarding the fellowship are located on the Luann Dummer Center for Women website.

 This research may be conducted as part of a course, a thesis or a dissertation, or it may be conducted as a credit or non-credit independent study.
 Whatever the format, the student must have a faculty sponsor to guide the project and support the application.
 The research fellow agrees to credit the Luann Dummer Center for Women as co-sponsor and funder in all research outcomes.
 The fellow also agrees to submit a formal research report and to present their work at an appropriate venue (such as Grant Recipients Reception) in the Luann Dummer Center for Women.
-A $4,000 stipend will be awarded to the student to support work on the project, and a $1,500 stipend will be provided to the faculty sponsor.

 Our goal is to provide you with easy access to important information about financing your education at University of St. Thomas.